 Off-plan in Dubai is regulated.
 Every registered project has an escrow account, a percentage-complete figure, and a published status.
 The Dubai Land Department updates this monthly.
 The official page is at dubailand.gov.ae and it is the single most useful tool an off-plan buyer has.
+If you have bought off-plan, checking this page should be part of your monthly routine.

 What the page actually shows